MicrosoftDocs/m365copilot-docs/docs/build-api-plugins-existing-api.md

 ### [Kiota](#tab/kiota)

 1. Use your preferred tool for creating ZIP files to add all of the files in the **./plugin** directory to a ZIP file named **BudgetTracker.zip**.
-For example, the following PowerShell command run in the **./plugin** directory will generate the file.
+For example, the following PowerShell command run in the **./plugin** directory generates the file.

     ```powershell
     Compress-Archive -Path * -DestinationPath ./BudgetTracker.zip
     ```

-1. Use the following command to login to the Teams Toolkit CLI.
+1. Use the following command to log in to the Teams Toolkit CLI.

     ```bash
     teamsapp account login